 Many emerging technologies have significant potential to enable persons with disabilities and promote their inclusion in mainstream society.
 This is in part due to the ever-increasing power of these devices to accomplish various technological tasks.
 The most significant factor, however, is that these new technologies are being incorporated into the mainstream of our society almost ubiquitously, including in areas such as employment, recreation, and various forms of service delivery.
 Combined with the fact that these technologies are changing at a very rapid pace, this lays the foundation for a perfect storm of inaccessibility for persons with disabilities.
 As new technologies come onto the market, they are not inherently accessible for a large majority of persons with disabilities and therefore become barriers rather than tools that allow them to take part in society like their able-bodied counterparts.
 The old paradigm of developing retrofit solutions to access mainstream information and communications technologies is failing persons with disabilities because in the current paradigm these “fixes” cannot keep up.
 This points to the need to invent new strategies to deal with today’s unprecedented pace of new information and communications technologies introduction.

-For over 30 years, the R&D has built a strong international reputation for its work in creating technologies and solutions to enable these people with disabilities to achieve their potential in educational, vocational and personal pursuits.
+For over 35 years, R&D has built a strong international reputation for its work in creating technologies and solutions to enable these people with disabilities to achieve their potential in educational, vocational and personal pursuits.

 Our work has only been possible through government grants and contracts and generous donations of equipment, facilities, and funds from a diverse group of corporations, academic institutions, community organizations and research agencies.

 Current Projects and Activities

 Please visit our Projects and Activities page to see all of our past projects.